ida-arbeitszeit/workers-control-deployment/README.rst

   inputs
 - Run the tests via ``nix flake check``
 - Create a pull request on github

+There is a handy python update script in this repository, "update_repository.py", that automatically creates a remote branch with updated flake inputs.
+Run ``python update_repository.py`` to use it.

 .. _`nix flake`: https://nixos.wiki/wiki/Flakes